Elsie Cassels: Biography

-Role in ornithology
+Ornithology

 Cassels was among the volunteer ornithologists whose field research made them among the 'outstanding individuals..who spent entire lifetimes learning about [Alberta] province's flora and fauna and sharing that knowledge with others.'
 Cassels was an enthusiastic speaker and writer about the observed lives of local and migratory birds, botany and other wildlife.

 Cassels became the first female Vice-President of Alberta National History Society.

-Cassels was self-educated from her own observations and over a period of fifty years keeping diaries on migratory birds enjoyed correspondence with national institutes and engagement with key Canadian ornithological contacts such as Percy A. Tavener of the Victoria National Museum, Ottawa and William Rowan of University of Alberta, Edmonton, who was a lifelong friend, and whom Cassels helped establish the Gaetz Lakes Sanctuary.
+Cassels was self-educated from her own observations and over a period of fifty years keeping diaries on migratory birds enjoyed correspondence with national institutes and engagement with key Canadian ornithological contacts such as Percy A. Taverner of the Victoria National Museum, Ottawa and William Rowan of University of Alberta, Edmonton, who was a lifelong friend, and whom Cassels helped establish the Gaetz Lakes Sanctuary.

 Cassels studies of the habitat and behaviour of birds of prey around her in the prairie were thoroughly documented and quoted in anthologies for her studies of both the barred owl and the white gyrfalcon.
 Her spotting the gyrfalcon, the first record of this species in Alberta, killed in a homestead for attacking turkeys in a domestic setting in 1920, was referred to her own 1922 work and even remarked upon in 1961.

 When Cassels became Vice President of the Alberta Natural History Society in 1917, she was not only the first female in that role, but the first woman to hold office in any Canadian natural history association.
 Cassels held this post up to 1922, and debated with fellow naturalist, the president Dr. Henry George and supported The Canadian Field-Naturalist.
 Cassels' time with Charles Snell, next president was congenial.

 Cassels helped practical developments like purple martin colonies at Sylvan Lake, although attempts were made to have the Red Deer River Canyon designated as a provincial park in 1906, this was not supported.
 Cassels's leadership and role as game officer for the Canada Bird Protection Society at Gaetz Lakes, formerly known as the Red Deer Bird Sanctuary, allowed it to eventually be designated as a Dominion Wildlife Refuge in 1924, but required constant vigilance.

 Cassels wrote eloquently about her love of nature, refusing to clear a wasps nest, studying its construction and respecting all living things.
 Cassels observations were like this in Red Deer Advocate, 15 July 1921:'I know of no prettier sight than a flock of Redwings flying back and forth over their nesting grounds, in the morning sunlight, trilling their lovely call note, and spreading their scarlet wings to show the gorgeous scarlet and cream-edged shoulder patch as they hover over the nest.' in 1925, William Rowan visited the Cassels' Sylvan Lake home, Ark, and discussed ornithology, went canoeing on the lake and rambling.
 He sent also sent his research and draft articles for Cassels' scrutiny on different species.